nejcm/wagmi-extended/README.md

 ## TODO

-- [] Add more useful overrides and functionality
+- [ ] Add more useful overrides and functionality
+  - [ ] Batch transaction support
+  - ...
-- [] Expand the docs and move them to GitHub pages with [Docusaurus](https://github.com/facebook/docusaurus)
+- [ ] Expand the docs and move them to GitHub pages with [Docusaurus](https://github.com/facebook/docusaurus)